Find your danger!

 Dangerous Realities

-In light of this, the festival launched FODI Digital, a series of online video conversations taking inspiration from the original FODI 2020 theme and streamed via the festival website.
+In light of this, the Festival launched FODI Digital, a series of online video conversations taking inspiration from the original FODI 2020 theme and streamed via the festival website.
 The series interrogated the reality of the current pandemic and its wider implications for our world and society.

 2018